Turn engineering work into trusted performance evidence

 Select engineers and review period.

 Pick a cohort: a team, a sub-team, an org.
 Pick a date range.
-Arbor handles the cohort calibration math.
+Arbor keeps the comparison window consistent across the group.

 STEP 03